 (Used GanttProject?
 Leave a review!)

-Pros: Orange Scrum is completely customizable.
+Pros: Orangescrum is completely customizable.
 If you have tech teeth, you can basically make this free PM software whatever you would like it to be.
+Users can look at their project with Kanban view, Gantt charts, and task status groups.
+Additionally, Orangescrum users can integrate the Google Drive and Dropbox in the free (on-premise) version.

-Cons: Because Orange Scrum is so versatile, serious coding knowledge is required to make the most of this tool.
-It is not a program for beginners.
+Cons: Because Orangescrum is so versatile, serious coding knowledge is required to make the most of this tool.
+It is not a program for beginners, and most support relies on forums.

 Optimized for communication.